Katharine Woolley: Publications

 Although published under her husband's name, she was jointly responsible with him for the publication of the Archaeological Survey of India (link) in 1939.

 In 1929 she published a romantic adventure novel, Adventure Calls, set in the contemporary Middle East.
 The book's central character is a woman who presents as a man in order to live a life of freedom and excitement.

-Other Work
+Other work

 She and her husband also excavated at Alalakh and Al-Mina.

 During World War II, her husband Leonard Woolley worked with Winston Churchill to monitor Nazi looting of museums, galleries and archives; she assisted with this work.

-In Popular Culture
+In popular culture

 Apart from her connection with the Louise Leidner character in Murder in Mesopotamia, Katharine Woolley (played by Katherine Kingsley) appears as a character in the 2019 TV movie Agatha and the Curse of Ishtar.
 The relationship between the Woolleys in the television version does not appear to reflect the circumstances of their marriage.